PoziWorld/Swaggy/README.md

 Caveats
 --------

-* Due to browser security policies, Swagger works only on secure (https://) pages.
+* Due to browser security policies, Swaggy works only on secure (https://) pages.
-* If you navigate away from a Swagbucks domain you allowed microphone use on, Swagger will not work there.
+* If you navigate away from a Swagbucks domain you allowed microphone use on, Swaggy will not work there.

 Credits